ncatlab/nlab-content/pages/2826.md

 $$
 in $\mathbf{R}^2$, and the map projecting on to the first coordinate, $pr_1:E \to [-1,1]$.
 Then this map is a Dold fibration but not a Serre fibration.

 One could consider maps that have the WCHP for just cubes -- these are a sort of hybrid Dold-Serre fibration (warning! nonstandard terminology.
 I just made it up, suggestions appreciated).
 For these maps there exists a long exact sequence in homotopy once basepoints are chosen.
-This is about the minimum one needs to define such a long exact sequence.
+For classes of maps determined by (homotopy) lifting properties, this is about the minimum one needs to define such a long exact sequence.
+On the other hand, [[quasifibration|quasifibrations]] give rise to a long exact sequence in homotopy, but are defined by homotopy properties of the fibres.